piiingz/fake-news-detection-test-set/README.md

 ### Dataset information
 * Consists of in total 434 articles, 217 of each class
-* Articles are mainly from 2017 and 2018, but some are from before 2017.
+* Articles are mainly from 2017 and 2018, but some are from before 2017
+* The articles in this dataset has been manually cleaned, to remove empty articles/titles, advertisement etc.

 The dataset is assembled from three different datasets:
 1. [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) (The Politifact dataset) - 217 fake and 73 real articles